 Medium of examination

-If you fail to fill all the required details on the application form, your form will be reject.
-Meghalaya NTSE 2018: Documents required for application
+If you fail to fill all the required details on the NTSE application form 2020, your form will be rejected.

-Candidates applying for Meghalaya NTSE 2018, are required to carry the documents for the application process.
+Candidates applying for Meghalaya NTSE 2020 should carry the given documents for the application process.

 Two passport size photos